 Start by preparing your pattern pieces.
 I like to cut out the fusible fleece and iron to the back of denim jean legs and then cut out the denim pieces.

 Repeat for your lining fabric, with iron-on interfacing.

 Start with creating zipper tabs, either end of the outer pocket.
 Cut two pieces of contrasting fabric 2 by 2 1/2”

-Cut your zip to size, sew the end of the zipper together, this stops the zipper spreading apart.
+Cut your zip to size, sew the end of the zipper together, this stops the zipper from spreading apart.

 Finger fold and press in three sides 1/16” at the corners fold in diagonally.

 Place the zip onto the folded long edge,

 Then fold your fabric over encasing the zip.

 Tack to hold in place then machine stitch.
 Repeat for the second end of the zip.